Dingo-Seven/Keebort-Resources/useful-links.md

 ### List of Reputable AliExpress Stores

-Link to actively updated [sheet](https://docs.google.com/spreadsheets/u/0/d/e/2PACX-1vTC07f0YZG5CrKL2Z2oo-L09cMz6pnGOsV2Jj1hpLIpBHFAcK9_Pyegcq4LhHK2MOo8WaUYQ_SdYdIn/pubhtml) that documents experiences with AliExpress stores that is maintained by BottomOfTheBoard's xmex.
+Link to [sheet](https://docs.google.com/spreadsheets/u/0/d/e/2PACX-1vTC07f0YZG5CrKL2Z2oo-L09cMz6pnGOsV2Jj1hpLIpBHFAcK9_Pyegcq4LhHK2MOo8WaUYQ_SdYdIn/pubhtml) that documents experiences with AliExpress stores that is maintained by BottomOfTheBoard's xmex.

 Here are some AliX stores that I have had good experiences with: